jimhall/TestBlog4/_posts/2020-05-04-github-pages-part-one.md

 - [Introduction to GitHub](https://lab.github.com/githubtraining/introduction-to-github)

-The lab focused on the basics of git in an interactive way: create clone,edit files, commit changes, push to the repo and open a pull request.
+The lab focused on the basics of git in an interactive way: create clone, edit files, commit changes, push to the repo and open a pull request.
 Options to use either the website or ssh // command line.